The Privacy, Data Protection and Cybersecurity Law Review: Malaysia

 - compliance with the seven data protection principles in the PDPA.

 Cybersecurity issues have also received significant media attention during the covid-19 outbreak, where there was increased use of and reliance on technology as Malaysia faced a movement control order.
-In particular, it was reported that cybersecurity cases increased by 82.5 per cent as compared to 2019.6 Currently, Malaysia does not have a specific law addressing cybersecurity-related offences.
+A total of 4,615 cybersecurity incidents were reported between January to May 2021 with the three highest incidents reported being fraud, intrusion and malicious code.6 Currently, Malaysia does not have a specific law addressing cybersecurity-related offences.
 Enforcement agencies, such as the National Cyber Security Agency, have to rely on existing legislation, such as the Communications and Multimedia Act 1998 (CMA), the Defamation Act 1957 and the Sedition Act 1948, to combat cyberthreats.7

 i Privacy and data protection legislation and standards